Script to ask for a lower credit card rate

 If your financial situation has improved since you got a credit card, but your interest rate hasn't, it may be time to negotiate for a better rate.
 Don't count on the bank to offer you a better rate -- you've got to ask for it.

 "A lot of the model that people are working on is that you're going to sit there and take it," says Joe Ridout, spokesman for Consumer Action, a nonprofit consumer protection group.

 While there's no magic phrase to persuade a card company to reinstate a previous more attractive APR or lower your rate, civility is critical.
 Remember, Ridout says, you don't have a right to a lower rate or higher credit limit.
 You are asking for a favor.
 But it's one that many card issuers will grant to customers.
-CreditCards.com research released in September 2014 shows that while relatively few ask, two out of three cardholders who ask for a lower rate get it.
+CreditCards.com research released in March 2016 shows that while relatively few ask, more than 3 in 4 cardholders who ask for a lower interest rate get it.

 The first step is to make sure you know your own credit history and credit score, says Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
 If you've been a good customer, be prepared to demonstrate that by laying out how long you've had the card, how much you charge each month and your history of timely payments.

 "It's your money, and it's worth fighting for," Cunningham said.
 "I would definitely bother to make the call."

 For those who may be wondering what to say, here's an example of an effective conversation between a responsible credit card user and his or her card company.